zkLogin wallet API

 🚧

-Security Warning: Do not call this API from your frontend.
+Call this API from your backend

 zkLogin Addresses

-• iss: The open id provider.
+• iss: The OpenID provider.

 zkLogin wallet service methods